 - Slowly add the cannabis leaves, spinach, apples, celery, lemon, lemon zest, and ginger to a juicer.

-- Store in the refrigerator for up to 5 days.
+- If you don't plan on consuming the juice immediately, store it in the refrigerator for up to 5 days.
 Shake well before enjoying.

 - For long-term storage, freeze the juice in individually packed serving sizes.